By Maja ?arni and Špela Košak

 Špela Košak holds a law degree from the University of Ljubljana (2004) and an LL.M. in International law from the University of Helsinki (2005).
-She currently works as a legislation officer in the European Commission, Brussels, Belgium.
+She currently works as a legal clerk at the Higher Court in Ljubljana, Slovenia.

 Table of Contents